Victor is a Motivational Speaker focusing on PBIS, Social Emotional Learning, Character Counts, and specializing in Erin’s Law Programs.

 This is my spark of hope.
 Thank you for visiting.
 I am grateful.

-Creator of the Be Seen and Heard© Program
+Creator of the Be Seen and Heard© Curriculum and Program

 Victor has been featured in many newspapers.
 Read how Victor has inspired his audiences from all over The United States.